mamonaco1973/serverless-endpoints-intro/README.md

 ### **GCP (Cloud Functions)**
 - **Google Auth Token:**
-   - Supports IAM-based authentication requiring a GCP OAuth 2.0 access token.
+   - Protect endpoints using a signed JWT (JSON Web Token).
    - Tokens can be retrieved via `gcloud auth` or by using a service account.
    - Ensures access is limited to authorized users or services within GCP.